everestial/vcfparser/docs/record_parser.rst

 **Genotype parsing**

 Genotype checks and parsing are one of most important use case of VCF data.
-``VcfParser`` provides several methods to do those checks and extract data.
+:py:class:`~vcfparser.vcf_parser.VcfParser` provides several methods to do those checks and extract data.

   - Check samples that have alleles of your interest.